Akura™ Immune Flow Organ-on-Chip Platform

 Applications of Akura™ Immune Flow Organ-on-Chip Platform

-• Investigate interaction of cells in flow with multiple static spheroids
+• Investigate the interaction of cells in flow with multiple static spheroids

 • Immune cell adhesion and invasion